OpenMDAO/OpenMDAO/openmdao/docs/examples/index.rst

 Examples
 ********

-This document is intended to show run-files that provide techniques for using certain features in combination or examples of solving cannonical problems in OpenMDAO.
+This document is intended to show run files that provide techniques for using certain features in combination, or examples of solving canonical problems in OpenMDAO.
 If you need to learn the basics of how things work, please see the :ref:`User Guide <UserGuide>`.